cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 Can you practice preparing tests in this fashion?

 ---
-Should also include a category to check if the function can correctly validate the suit character.
+Could also include a category to check if the function can correctly validate the suit character.

 ---